 This, by the way, is the true meaning of sacrifice in the ancient world.
 God deserves everything because he has given us everything.
-So ancient peoples instinctively knew that authentic sacrifice could never be just a nod to God.
-The sacrifice owe the Creator must be big and precious enough to represent our entire lives.
+So ancient peoples instinctively knew that authentic sacrifice could never be just a casual nod to God.
+The sacrifice owed to the Creator must be big and precious enough to represent our entire lives.

 In Genesis 22, God stops Abraham before he slays his son.
 The command to sacrifice Isaac was a test to see if Abraham was truly devoted to God in faith, obedience, and gratitude.
 God does not want Isaac’s blood; he only wants Abraham’s heart.

 It is the Lamb, not the ram, God’s Son, not Abraham’s, that is offered.
 Like Isaac, he carried the wood of the sacrifice up the slope of Mt.
 Calvary.
 But unlike Isaac, he did so freely, knowing what that sacrifice would cost him.
 And his sacrifice accomplishes what no animal sacrifice possibly could – the eternal salvation of all willing to accept this free gift of love.

 Actually, this is what the whole story is about.
 From Genesis to Revelation, the theme is the astonishing love of God.
 The love of the Father for his Incarnate Word: “This is my Son, my Beloved” (Mark 9:7).
 The love of the Father who sacrifices that beloved Son for us (John 3:16).
 The love of the Son who leaves behind the glory of heaven and the brilliant cloud of Mt.
 Tabor for the agony of Calvary.